-• The intention is to eradicate the disease;
+- The intention is to eradicate the disease; - The disease is diagnosed early (before it has spread); - The area can be effectively quarantined and policed and the number of pigs to be culled is known or a reliable estimate is available; - o Resources in terms of safe disposal of carcasses and disinfection are available; - All the animal owners in the area/community are in agreement that culling is the best course of action; - Resources for incentives (eg monetary, food parcels or replacement animals) are available.

-- The disease is diagnosed early (before it has spread); - The area can be effectively quarantined and policed and the number of pigs to be culled is known or a reliable estimate is available; - Resources in terms of safe disposal of carcasses and disinfection are available; - All the animal owners in the area/community are in agreement that culling is the best course of action; - Resources for incentives (eg monetary, food parcels or replacement animals) are available.
+Considering, the increasing outbreaks in various provinces of the country and the presence of the virus in warthogs and ticks, eradication of all sources of ASF in South Africa is not a feasible option.
+Since culling on a large scale is mainly done where complete eradication is the goal, it can no longer be justified to cull all healthy pigs that may have been in contact with infected pigs and thought should also be given to the loss of an important protein source in resourcepoor environments.
+Alternative strategies to control the disease should be investigated that would be easy to implement with the available resources and in cooperation with the producers.

-Considering, the increasing outbreaks in various provinces of the country and the presence of the virus in warthogs and ticks, eradication of all sources of ASF in South Africa is no longer a feasible option.
-Since culling on a large scale is mainly done where complete eradication is the goal, it can no longer be justified to cull all healthy pigs that may have been in contact with infected pigs and alternative strategies to control the disease should be investigated that would be easy to implement with the available resources and cooperation.
-The use of culling as a control measure for ASF is brought into serious question, as this strategy merely deals with the symptoms and does not address to the main reasons for the outbreaks.
+The use of culling as a main control measure for ASF is brought into serious question, as this strategy merely deals with the symptoms and does not address to the main reasons for the outbreaks.
 The compensation that pig owners receive for the diseased and in contact pigs that are culled, does not empower pig owners and keepers to improve biosecurity in order to prevent introduction of infection and better manage their herds.
 It has been shown internationally that the tool of culling and compensating has to be used judiciously, because indiscriminate deployment may distract from the message that diseases should be prevented through good biosecurity.
 There is also an ethical question of the use of culling, which may lead to trauma for the pig owners as well as officials involved in the culling procedures.
 Euthanasia may however be advocated for animal welfare purposes in instances where pigs are already sick and found to be suffering.